rgalanakis/tddtraining/reveal.js/md_source/all.md

 OLD
 ===

-We’ll go through some terminology and uses for mocking to get everyone on the same page.
+We'll go through some terminology and uses for mocking to get everyone on the same page.

 1. A mock is a stand-in for a piece of code with external dependencies.
 2. External dependencies should be factored out so they are passed into code that needs them (dependency injection)
 3. Or external dependencies can be patched (monkeypatching).
 Prefer dependency injection, use whatever makes the code and tests simpler.
 4. Wrap hard dependencies (DB, RESTful API) in a Pythonic wrapper.
-“Business” code shouldn’t access resources directly.
+"Business" code shouldn't access resources directly.
 5. Use a stub to return a known value (very simple).
 6. Use a fake as a lightweight API implementation (simple when done well, reusable).
 7. Use a mock to ensure something is called in a certain way (most confusing).